Biography

 Sterling silver and 18ct gold

-His artwork follows themes, such as light on water, or shadows in the landscape.
+My artwork follows themes, such as light on water, or shadows in the landscape.
 Linocuts are

 hand-printed on an Albion press built by Harry Rochat printers’ engineers in the London borough